Sophie Drakeford-Lewis: International career

 Drakeford-Lewis has represented the England under-17s team.
 She played for England under-21s at the 2017 Netball World Youth Cup, where they finished third overall.

-She made her debut for the senior team in a 2017 European Netball Championship match against Fiji.
+She made her debut for the senior team in a 2017 Netball Europe Open Championships match against Fiji.
 Her next appearance for England was during the 2019 England netball team tour of South Africa.
 She played all three matches in the 2020 Taini Jamison Trophy Series against New Zealand, scoring 23 of her 27 attempts at goal in the series.
 She also played in the 2021 Taini Jamison Trophy Series against New Zealand, and the 2021 Vitality Roses Reunited Series against Jamaica.
 In December 2021, she was named in the England squad for the 2022 Netball Quad Series.
 Drakeford-Lewis was included in the England squad for the netball event at the 2022 Commonwealth Games.